Austin Carr (American football): New Orleans Saints

 On September 3, 2017, Carr was claimed off waivers by the New Orleans Saints.
 He was active for two games during his rookie season but did not catch any passes.

 In 2018, Carr played in 14 games, recording nine catches for 97 yards and two touchdowns.

 On November 22, 2019, Carr was placed on injured reserve.

 On May 7, 2020, Carr re-signed with the Saints.
 He was waived on September 5, and signed to the practice squad two days later.
 Carr was elevated to the active roster on October 12, October 24, October 31, and November 28 for the team's weeks 5, 7, 8, and 12 games against the Los Angeles Chargers, Carolina Panthers, Chicago Bears, and Denver Broncos, and reverted to the practice squad after each game.
 He was signed to the active roster on December 24.
 Carr was waived by the Saints on January 11, 2021, and re-signed to the practice squad two days later.
 He was released on January 16.
 (Note: The Saints erroneously announced Tommylee Lewis' release from the practice squad on January 16, 2021.
 The NFL's transactions wire on that day listed Carr as the wide receiver released from the team instead.
 Lewis' practice squad contract instead expired on January 25.)

 Personal life

 Carr is a Christian.
 Carr is married to Erica Carr.
-They have two sons together.
+They have three sons together.

 In November 2015, after registering with Be The Match two and a half years earlier, Carr was contacted that he may be a potential match to donate peripheral blood stem cells.
 Through a five-hour procedure, he was able to donate his stem cells via a blood transfusion, which ultimately saved the life of the recipient, a retired locomotive engineer for the Union-Pacific railroad who had non-Hodgkin’s lymphoma.